 many if not most mattress stores no longer sell waterbeds.

 Air - Popular for its adjustability.
 Useless if punctured or if one of many parts including the air pump should fail.
 Air mattresses are a niche product manufactured by a select few companies.

 Sleeptronic® exclusively manufactures mattresses that fall within the Spring + Foam, Hybrid and the

 All-Foam categories.
 The following outlines some of the differences in the foams and springs that go into the products we manufacture.

-Mattresses featuring springs with layers of supportive and pressure relieving polyfoams are both tried and true, and is constantly evolving.
+Mattresses featuring springs with layers of supportive and pressure relieving polyfoams are both tried and true, and are constantly evolving.
 New spring

 configurations coupled with innovative comfort